cheesejaguar/hackathon-dashboard/src/prd.md

 ## Core Purpose & Success

-**Mission Statement**: A beautiful, real-time dashboard that enables developers to monitor any public GitHub repository activity, with optional authentication for enhanced access to private repositories and higher API rate limits.
+**Mission Statement**: A beautiful, real-time dashboard that enables developers to monitor and compare multiple GitHub repositories simultaneously, with optional authentication for enhanced access to private repositories and higher API rate limits.

 **Success Indicators**:
 - Users can monitor any public repository without authentication